tnmch/tnmch.github.io/_posts/AceBear-2018/2018-01-28-Url Parameter.md

 almost here all function that can be used filtred (open & read & _ ) will filter also many other function

-so here make me stuck here
+so here make me stuck !

 but my friend mention something that maked this almost done 'encode' As here the filter work on ```$_SERVER["REQUEST_URI"]``` and the in final step we have ```$_GET``` so if we encode our data it end decoded in   ```each($_GET); ``` but not in ```$_SERVER["REQUEST_URI"]```